-One way to tame my squirrel is diffusing my Squirrel Blend recipe from doTerra.
-It smells amazing and it, honestly, keeps me moving right along.
+One way to tame my squirrel is by diffusing my Squirrel Blend recipe from doTerra.
+It smells so good and keeps me moving right along.

-Another trick I use is that I get a laundry basket and I put it in the bathroom, with me.
-This way, when there is something in the bathroom, that needs to go to another place in the house, I just throw it in there.
+Another trick I use is I get a laundry basket.
+I put it in the bathroom with me.
+When something needs to get out of the bathroom, I throw it in the basket.
 I take the basket downstairs, and I have each kid get their stuff out of it and put it where it belongs.

 Using it all up

-Let’s say I have 8 bottles of facial cleanser, that I bought because I had a coupon.
-Now, let’s say that I have tried said facial cleanser and it is merely not my jam.
-If you can imagine now, that I have given my daughter’s facial cleanser and it breaks them out.
-Now visualize that 7 brand new bottles of facial cleanser are continued to be stored in my bathroom for no particular reason, yet, like a chipmunk, I hoard it.
+Let’s say I have eight bottles of facial cleanser that I bought because I had a coupon.
+Now, let’s say that I have tried the facial cleanser.
+Then, I realize it is merely not my jam.
+Now imagine that I have given my daughter’s facial cleanser.
+The facial cleanser breaks them out.
+Now visualize that seven brand new bottles of facial cleanser.
+There they set, in my bathroom, and no one can use them.
 That’s where DONATING comes to play.
 Take it to a Needline, a church food/hygiene pantry, a women’s shelter, or find a friend who likes this brand and gift it to them.
-The point is…is get it OUT of your bathroom.
-I know that I will never use this and I refuse to throw it away.
-It is brand new, that is like flushing cash down the toilet.
+The point is to get it out of your bathroom.
+I know that I will never use this.
+Honestly, I refuse to throw it away.

 Recently, I went into our local department store, and I received a free makeup makeover.
 It was so much fun.
 There is so much I do not know (or care to know), but what I did find out is that makeup can go wrong.
 Yes, I’m aware that you probably already knew that, but I didn’t.
 So, I bought my “colors” of makeup, and I came home, and I threw away a lot of my old, broken, or nasty makeup that I already had.
-I also threw away brushes that I had had for 10 years (I didn’t know they were supposed to be washed…sick, I know).
-I figured if I invest in new stuff now, I would remember to clean my brushes and how old things were…new beginnings are always good.
+I also threw the makeup brushes away that I had for ten years.
+I figured if I invest in new stuff now, I would remember to clean my brushes.

-For the love, do not keep expired meds.
+Do not keep expired meds.
 I don’t care if they are antibiotics, cold/cough meds, antacids, or tubes of cream.
 Please, look at the dates and get rid of them.
 There are expiration dates on the product for a reason.
 These medications can lose their efficacy and could harm you.
 Be wise.
-We are going all natural with our medications.
+We are going all-natural with our medication choices.
 I will be posting on our medication journey tomorrow, so be sure and come back!

 Bathroom Cleaning Products:

-My daughter was deep cleaning her home, one day.
+My daughter was deep cleaning her home one day.
 She texted me, in the meantime, saying that she suddenly started vomiting aggressively and that she couldn’t stop.
 Well, what’s a mama to do?
 I high tailed my butt over there to help her.
-I had no more gotten to her front door, that I started coughing.
-It was like something was caught in my throat, and it wouldn’t dislodge.
-Once I opened the door, this fog hit me, and I started coughing, uncontrollably, until I almost puked.
+I had no more gotten to her front door that I started coughing.
+Much like something was caught in my throat, and it wouldn’t dislodge.
+Once I opened the door, this fog hit me.
+I started coughing uncontrollably until I almost puked.

-Come to find out, she had bought/used every cleaner known to man.
-In her mind (and most peoples minds), if it is name brand, then it is going to a great job cleaning.
+Come to find out, my daughter had bought/used every cleaner known to man.
+In her mind, if it is a name brand, then it is going to do a better job cleaning.
 NO. Just NO. We were inhaling boatloads of unnecessary chemicals.
 We all had headaches and were coughing.
 It was pitiful.
-We opened her front door, opened all the windows of the apartment, and we had to have a fan blowing out to draw this stench and chemical fog out of the apartment.
+We had to open her front door.
+Also, we had to open all the windows of the apartment.
+Also, we had to have a fan blowing out to draw this stench and chemical fog out of the apartment.

 Another tip is to go to the Dollar Tree or Dollar Store and buy those clear shoeboxes with a lid.
 Also, get some labels and a sharpie.
 I like to keep all “like” things together.
-I have all nail polish in a box, all toothbrushes/toothpaste, all travel-sized bottles, etc. in these boxes.
-This is a lifesaver, but only if you put the labels on them.
-I made the mistake of not doing that, and one of my kids pulled every box out, opened every box, and made a mess…all looking for fingernail clippers.
+I have all nail polish in a box, all toothbrushes/toothpaste, all travel-sized bottles in these boxes.
+Doing this has been a lifesaver, but only if you put the labels on them.
+I made the mistake of not doing that, and one of my kids pulled every box out, opened every box, and made a mess.
+All I was looking for were fingernail clippers.